gogogarrett/gogogarrett.github.io/_posts/2014-08-16-programming-in-elixir-with-the-phoenix-framework-building-a-basic-CRUD-app.markdown

 ## Adding a simple Welcome Page

-Phoenix comes with a `PageController` and splash page by default, but I think it's a good experiement to go through and do it yourself so you can get a feel for how things tie together.
+Phoenix comes with a `PageController` and splash page by default, but I think it's a good experiment to go through and do it yourself so you can get a feel for how things tie together.

-I like to start creating a route, so let's get to it.
+I like to start by creating a route, so let's get to it.

 __file__: `web/router.ex`